Account-level reporting in Amplitude

 Set properties at the group level

 Group properties are simply properties at the account level.
-These properties will apply to all users who fall into that account.
+These properties apply to all users who fall into that account.

 Dynamic group properties